ammartech/AirBnB_clone_v2/README.md

 ## Description :house:

-HolbertonBnB is a complete RESTful web application, integrating file and database (MySQL) storage in a back-end API with front-end interfacing in a clone of AirBnB.
-The front-end is designed using HTML5/CSS3 and is served using Python Flask.
-The application is configured on a distributed system - two web servers and one load balancer - with Nginx and HAProxy.
+HolbertonBnB is a comprehensive RESTful web application that combines file and database (MySQL) storage within a back-end API.
+It features a front-end interface that resembles AirBnB's functionality.
+The front-end is built using HTML5/CSS3 and is served using Python Flask.
+The application is deployed on a distributed system consisting of two web servers and one load balancer.
+Nginx and HAProxy are used for configuration and load balancing purposes.

 HolbertonBnB is still in active development, with complete functionality set to deploy in the coming month: